AdobeDocs/commerce-admin.en/help/b2b/introduction.md

 Company management helps companies with complex organizational structures to set a [!UICONTROL Company Hierarchy].

-**[!UICONTROL Company Hierarchy]** allows Commerce B2B admin users with the appropriate permissions to create a parent company and assign companies, then this parent company administrator can manage the company accounts for the parent and all assigned companies.
+**[!UICONTROL Company Hierarchy]** allows Commerce B2B admin users with the appropriate permissions to create a parent company and assign companies.

 For more information, see [Company Management](manage-companies.md).